csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.0.2 =
+Adds support for PHP 7.2 by fixing syntax errors around commas after final function parameters.
+Thanks be to EffakT on Github for this fix.
+Bug fix when linking users to redirect-type confirmations after using the Replace Forms feature.
+No longer writes a form .json file when the plugin is activated if a form's file already exists and does not need updating.

 = 3.0.1 =
 Fixes a bug when loading a form JSON file on the Local JSON tab.
 Now explicity casts a form ID as an integer.
 Tested up to version 6.1.1.